 Okay, seriously, if you're one of those "I'm too evolved to watch TV" types that seem to have taken over around here, I am SO not your guy.
 For the record, "I don't own a television" is a bit dated as a smug humblebrag.
 First of all, there are some amazingly smart well-made programs on these days as there always have been.
 Second, watching television shows on Netflix counts as watching television -- I'm not sure how so many people convinced themselves otherwise.
 Third and most important, "not owning a TV" doesn't amount to much if you can't go two minutes without checking your phone (which is, in my opinion, a far more contemptible modern vice).

 The goal for this year definitely is to get out, do more and see more.
 Everything from taking more walks to seeing more movies, shows and ballgames to taking more trips and maybe even a vacation or two.
 It's been a while and I used to do it so much more often.
 It would be great to have some company.
 There are so many things I pass up on because I don't have someone to tag along.
 Sadly, all my married friends are getting harder and harder to pin down.

-I love baseball and have faith the Giants aren't going to let us down.
-I'm tossing around the idea of a multi-city ballpark tour later this summer.
+I love baseball and am still riding my Giants World Series high!
+I'm tossing around the idea of a multi-city ballpark tour next summer.
 I enjoy live music in small places, barbecued hamburgers and trying to figure out what's going on.
 Vegas is always a fun getaway and I'm comped anytime at the Las Vegas Hilton or whatever they're calling it these days.
 I've always had a thing for staying in hotels (I think it's because they make the bed for me) and love trying new restaurants.
 Why are there no good delis up here?!
 I want to use my camping gear again!
 I enjoy cooking - I'm no gourmet but I can make just about anything I want.